-The operation is usually performed under a local anaesthetic, around the metatarsal or the ankle and most patients find this to be more comfortable than a dental injection.
+The operation is usually performed under a local anaesthetic, around the metatarsal and the ankle.
+Most patients find this to be more comfortable than a dental injection.

-The operation takes about 30 minutes, although you will be in the Day Surgery unit for longer.
-You must have a competent adult at home for the first day and night after surgery.
+The operation takes about an hour, although you will be in the Day Surgery unit for longer You must have a competent adult at home for the first day and night after surgery.
 This allows us to be sure you will be safe for the first night.